lokeshtr/NSCLC/README.md

 ## Bayesian simulation

-The code required to perform the Bayesian simulation analysis is included in the <b>Bayesian network FOR Rho GDI signalling pathway.ipynb</b> notebook.
+The code required to perform the Bayesian simulation analysis is included in the <b>Bayesian network Analysis.ipynb</b> notebook.

 The code takes as input gene expression values (of all genes in the Rho-GDI signalling pathway; see text), expressed as a matrix and generates an output sumarising the conditional probabilities for either NSCLC or Healthy cohorts (determined by selecting 1 or 0, respectively, as input parameters)